President Trump to visit Los Angeles for wildfires tour

 The two have a complicated relationship at a fraught time for Los Angeles County.

-The governor invited Trump to visit as Trump attacked Newsom, former President Joe Biden and Los Angeles Mayor Karen Bass on social media in the days after the fires started.
+The governor invited Trump to visit as Trump attacked Newsom, former President Joe Biden and Bass on social media in the days after the fires started.
 The weekend before his second inauguration, Trump said he hasn't spoken directly with Newsom since the wildfires began.

 "I invited him out here.
 I'm glad he's coming out here," Newsom said after signing the relief package Thursday in Altadena.
 "I hope he does take the time to listen to the folks directly impacted by the wildfires.
 I hope he has a chance to visit the folks in Altadena, not just in the Palisades.
 I hope he comes with a spirit of cooperation and collaboration.
 That's the spirit in which we welcome him."